mschmittdev/portfolio/data/articles/csr-ssr-ssg.md

 - Help and documentation

 ## Closing Thoughts
 No rendering method is better than the other.
-Every one has its own advantages and disadvantages that make them useful for different situations.
+Every one of them has its own advantages and disadvantages that make them useful for different situations.

 Luckily, with modern frameworks like [Next.js](https://nextjs.org/) or [Nuxt.js](https://nuxtjs.org/), you don't need to choose one over the other for an entire project.
 You can combine them however you wish for different parts of the application.